How cryptocurrency staking works, benefits, risks and prospects with Proof of Stake

 Benefits for investors

-Furthermore, participating in staking contributes to the security and decentralization of blockchain networks, supporting their efficient and reliable operation.
+In addition, participating in staking contributes to the security and decentralization of blockchain networks, supporting their efficient and reliable operation.

-Generating passive income
+Generation of passive income

 These rewards depend on the amount and time of tokens locked, incentivizing prolonged participation in the network.